chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 - How many clients (stubs) are served by R.
 - What types of queries are requested by other clients of R. For example, do they require more recursive resolution steps to resolve?
 If so, this may inflate time required to answer the query.

 While learning the existence of a certain query may not always constitute a privacy violation, it may for some clients.

-# TTL-CAP Option
+# PRIVATE Option

 EDNS(0) {{RFC6891}} specifies a mechanism to include new options in DNS messages.
-This document specifies a new "TTL-CAP" option that allows clients to express the maximum desired cache lifetime for DNS query answers.
+This document specifies a new "PRIVATE" option that allows clients to express the maximum desired cache lifetime for DNS query answers.

 ~~~